 3. Beginner’s Luck is a “Thing”

 “Beginner’s luck” is the idea that people new to a sport or game are likely to win when they try it out for the first time.
 It could very well be that beginners simply do better because they aren’t as stressed out about winning.
-Too much anxiety, experts say, can hamper performance.
+Experts say that too much anxiety can hamper performance.

-4. If You Spill Salt, You Should Throw Some Over Your Left Shoulder
+4. If You Spill Salt, Throw Some Over Your Left Shoulder

 We wonder how much salt ends up on kitchen floors with this one.
-It is believed that salt, everyone’s favorite seasoning, is also a valued weapon in the battle against evil spirits thanks to its purification and warding capabilities.
-Therefore, tossing it over your left shoulder with your right hand is supposed to create a magical barrier that will keep you safe from harm.
-Of course, the broom you use to sweep it up with probably has more ability to protect you from any danger.
+It is believed that salt, everyone’s favorite seasoning, is also a valued weapon in the battle against evil spirits—thanks to its purification and warding capabilities.
+Tossing it over your left shoulder with your right hand is supposed to create a magical barrier that will keep you safe from harm.
+Of course, the broom you use to sweep it up probably has more ability to protect you from any danger.